jarekb84/Grandus/.roo/rules-architect-planner/03-story-planning-process.md

     *   Specify *which* files to create or modify (guided by `06-directory-structure.md`, including primary targets and potentially referencing files identified in Step 2).
     *   Detail *what* changes are needed (e.g., new functions/methods, modifications to existing ones, class structure changes), ensuring they align with principles from `05-architecture-patterns.md`.
 Consider the impact on referenced code based on Phase 4 analysis.
     *   Define necessary configuration changes.
+    *   **Refactoring Safety Protocol (Apply when tasks involve moving/refactoring existing code):**
+        *   **Identify & List Call Sites:** Explicitly list *all* identified call sites (from Step 2, Phase 3/4 analysis) for the code being moved or refactored.
+        *   **Document Current Behavior & Dependencies:** Briefly document the essential current behavior, inputs, outputs, side-effects, and state dependencies of the code being moved.
+        *   **Plan Call Site Updates:** For *each* call site, provide explicit instructions on how it must be updated (e.g., change import path, adjust arguments, handle returned values differently).
+        *   **Plan Dependency Injection:** Specify how necessary state or dependencies will be provided to the code in its new location (e.g., pass as arguments, import required stores/services).
+        *   **Add Verification Task:** Include a specific task in the plan like: "Verify function `[New Function Name]` in file `[New File Path]` behaves identically to its previous implementation in `[Old File Path]` regarding inputs `[List Inputs]`, outputs/side-effects `[List Outputs/Effects]`.
+Test scenarios X, Y, Z."
+        *   **Scope Constraint (Pure Refactoring Only):** If the story is *purely* for refactoring (no functional changes intended), explicitly state that the implementation must *not* introduce new logic, properties, or behavior not present in the original code.

 8.  **Consider Dependencies & Integration:**
     *   Based on the synthesis in Step 2, detail how this change will integrate with other parts of the system, specifically the components identified and analyzed through reference analysis.